John Ritter: Film and television

 Hooperman was Ritter's first regular television role after Three's Company.
 Detective Harry Hooperman inherits a run-down apartment building and hires Susan Smith (Debrah Farentino) to run it.
 A relationship follows, and Hooperman must juggle work, love, and the antics of Bijoux the dog.
 In 1988, John was nominated for both an Emmy Award and a Golden Globe Award for his work on Hooperman.
 Ritter won a People's Choice Award for this role.
 From 1992 to 1995, Ritter returned to television for three seasons as John Hartman, aide to a U.S. Senator, in Hearts Afire.
 This series starred Markie Post as Georgie Anne Lahti and Billy Bob Thornton as Billy Bob Davis.
 He also played Garry Lejeune / Roger Tramplemain in the production Noises Off in 1992.

-After his time on television, he appeared in a number of movies, most notably Problem Child and its first sequel.
-He played the lead role in Blake Edwards' 1989 film Skin Deep, appeared in the film version of Noises Off, rejoined Billy Bob Thornton in the Oscar-winning Sling Blade (playing a kindhearted, gay, discount-store manager), and co-starred with Olivier Gruner in the 1996 action film Mercenary.
+After his time on television, he appeared in a number of films, most notably Problem Child and its first sequel.
+He co-starred with Jim Belushi in 1987's Real Men and played the lead role in Blake Edwards' 1989 film Skin Deep.
+He appeared in the film version of Noises Off, rejoined Billy Bob Thornton in the Oscar-winning Sling Blade (playing a kindhearted, gay, discount-store manager), and co-starred with Olivier Gruner in the 1996 action film Mercenary.

-Ritter starred in many made-for-TV movies, including Gramps (1995), co-starring with Andy Griffith, Rob Hedden's The Colony (1995) with Hal Linden, Stephen King's It, Danielle Steel's Heartbeat with Polly Draper, and It Came from the Sky in 1999 with Yasmine Bleeth.
+Ritter starred in many television films, including Gramps (1995), co-starring with Andy Griffith, Rob Hedden's The Colony (1995) with Hal Linden, Stephen King's It, Danielle Steel's Heartbeat with Polly Draper, and It Came from the Sky in 1999 with Yasmine Bleeth.
 Ritter also made guest appearances on television shows, such as Felicity, Ally McBeal, Scrubs, Buffy the Vampire Slayer, and Law & Order: Special Victims Unit.
 He also provided the voice of the title character in the animated children's show Clifford the Big Red Dog and its animated film adaptation Clifford's Really Big Movie (2004), a role for which he received four Emmy nominations.
 His final film was Stanley's Dinosaur Round-Up (2006), an animated direct-to-DVD film based on the television series, which was dedicated to his memory.
 At the time of his death, he was starring in 8 Simple Rules... for Dating My Teenage Daughter.